 Instructions for the Mysteries

 The following download has seven mystery quotes from Star Wars movies.
 Let your child do one each day this week.
 They will probably beg you to do them all at once.
 Resist!
 The idea is to make them excited about math.
-An anticipation of fun with math is a necessary step in the process!
+Anticipation is a necessary step in the process!

 Step 1.
 Solve each number sentence and write down the answer.